emerbrito/XrmUtils-PluginExtensions/README.md

 ### Injecting your own Tracing Service

 In the above examples, all calls to `localContext.Trace` are routed to the default instance of Dynamics 365 `ITracingService`.
-It is possible to override the default behavior, for example to also save trace information to a custom entity.
+There may be an instance where you want to wrap the tracing service so you can le's say, dump additional information on a custom entity.

-To do so override the base class method `CreateTracingService`.
+You can inject yout own service by overriding the base class method `CreateTracingService`.
 This method received the original tracing service which you can use to initialize your custom implementation if required.

 ```csharp
     public class TrackCreditLimit : PluginBase